 To find out more about landlord registration, visit the mygov.scot website.

 Business Hub 1

 Monday through Friday, 8:30am to 5pm

-In accordance with the Legislation for the Regulation of Private Landlords under the Antisocial Behaviour etc (Scotland) Act 2004 all landlords have a legal obligation and responsibility to maintain their registration details and keep them current at all times.
-They must also notify the Local Authority (in writing or by email) of any change in circumstance (e.g. change of address, adding or deleting properties, no longer practicing as a landlord).
-Failure to do so is an offence under the act.
+In accordance with the Legislation for the Regulation of Private Landlords under the Antisocial Behaviour etc (Scotland) Act 2004 all landlords have a legal obligation to maintain their registration details and keep them current at all times.
+You must also notify us (in writing or by email) of any change in circumstance (e.g. change of address, adding or deleting properties, no longer practicing as a landlord).
+Failure to do so is an offence under the Act.

-It is the Local Authority's legal obligation to maintain the Register and to provide advice and assistance relevant to the registration scheme.
-It is not the Local Authority's responsibility to maintain landlords' registration details.
+It is our legal obligation to maintain the register and to provide advice and assistance relevant to the registration scheme.
+It is not our responsibility to maintain your registration details.